AlexeyMalafeev/Anki_simulation/README.md

 # Anki_simulation

-Anki scheduling simulation
+Anki scheduling simulation in Pure Python.

-## Functionality
+## What it can do

 1. Simulate related cards (no two cards are shown on the same day; if multiple cards are scheduled for one day, one is chosen at random).